calculix/cae/README.md

 # TODO

+Problem with mesh parsing - it's not seen in VTK Visualize all sets, surfaces, BC's and loads in VTK Update VTK after importINP and implementation edit

+Comments code

+Show PDF documentation for each keyword's dialog.

 Get all mutually exclusive arguments from the manual - now they are supported.

 Styles for treeView elements.

-Show PDF documentation for each keyword's dialog.

 Save display options.

-Comments code

 Python code (*PYTHON keyword) in INP_code for step repetition and other kind of model generation.